eclab/grains/info/ModularMIDIConventionsForDevelopers.md

 <a name="introduction"/></a>
 ## Introduction

 This document describes additions to or restrictions on MIDI intended to help modules inside a modular synthesizer talk to one another over patch cables using MIDI.
-It is not meant to replace Gate/CV, only to augment it.
+It is not meant to replace Gate/CV, and can work side-by-side with it.

-MIDI is primarily designed for large, monolithic devices to control other large, monolithic devices.
-It is not designed for a finer-grained control scenario of modules controlling one another, or being all controlled by a DAW or controller, or both.
-These conventions attempt to remedy this.
+MIDI was designed for large, monolithic devices to control other large, monolithic devices.
+It was not designed for the finer-grained scenario of modules controlling one another, or being all controlled by a DAW or controller.
+These conventions try to remedy this.

 This document assumes that you are familiar with MIDI, and does not explain MIDI concepts.